 Terri has a BS in Forestry from U.C Berkeley and an MS in Forest Ecology from the University of Washington through the Parks Cooperative Park Studies Unit.
 She has served on the boards of Fire Safe Marin, the Sausalito Community Boating Center, the Floating Homes Association, the elected board of the Fallen Leaf Lake Community Services District, and most recently served as the Director of Natural Resources and Climate Resiliency for Conservation Corps North Bay.
 Currently she serves as Director of Ecology for the Environmental Forum of Marin.
 She lives with her dog, Thoreau, on her floating home in Sausalito CA, not far from her son and his fiancée.
 Her daughter and son-in-law live in Boston.

 Most recently, Mike was the Executive Director of the Yukon Conservation Society.
 There, Mike broadened the Society’s efforts related to landscape scale conservation planning and significantly increased the Society’s funding.
-Previously, as the Senior Manager for the Regional Parks system with the Capital Regional District, on Vancouver Island in Victoria, British Columbia, Mike oversaw the protection and use of 13,000 hectares (32,124 acres) of parklands and regional trails that welcome 7 million visits annually.
+Previously, as the Senior Manager for the Regional Parks system with the Capital Regional District, on Vancouver Island in Victoria, British Columbia, Mike oversaw the protection and use of 13,000 hectares (32,124 acres) of parklands and regional trails that welcomed 7 million visits annually.
 Mike worked with Parks Canada for 23 years including as Field Unit Superintendent, Northern Ontario, Resource Conservation Manager, Yukon Field Unit, Aboriginal Relations and Federal Relations Business Unit Leader with Alberta-Pacific Forest Industries (on secondment from Parks Canada), Director, Parks Liaison, Secretary of State (Parks), Superintendent, Georgian Bay Islands National Park, and Manager, Visitor Services, Pukaskwa National Park.
 Mike was also an Assistant Park Superintendent, Head of Interpretation and Park Warden with the Ontario Provincial Park System.
 Now, Mike is leading up his Consulting company, Michael Walton Consulting, specializing in Protected Area Governance, Strategic Planning and Development.

 Mike completed his PhD with the University of Victoria in British Columbia.
 His PhD research investigated the governance of protected areas, particularly, sharing power and decision-making.
 Dr. Walton also holds a M.Sc in Parks and Recreation Resources Management from Slippery Rock University, Pennsylvania, an Honours Degree in Outdoor Recreation from Lakehead University in Thunder Bay, Ontario and a Diploma in Economic Development from the University of Waterloo, Ontario.
 Mike lives in Whitehorse, Yukon with his wonderful and patient partner Sylvie of nearly 40 years.
 They have three grown children and two grandchildren.
 Mike now directs his grandchildren to “go play outside” with him